poyzn/bowling-test-app/README.md

 1. `GET /` - returns the game status
 2. `POST /start` - starts a new game
 3. `POST /deliveries` - adds a delivery to the current frame.
-   The endpoing eceives pins number in `pins` parameter.
+   The endpoint receives pins number in `pins` parameter.

 ### Game data storage